 Portugal Immigration Requirements

-When applying for a visa, you must submit a visa application form to the Portuguese Embassy or Consulate in your home country.
+stacks of important documentsAccording to Portugal’s immigration policy, when applying for a visa, you must submit a visa application form to the Portuguese Embassy or Consulate in your home country.
 Ensure you download the Portuguese visa application form specific to the Schengen region.

 Visa processing time for Portugal can range from two weeks to two to three months, so start your application process early.

-Documents required for a Portugal visa include:portugal visa requirements
+Documents required for a Portugal visa include:

 • Two passport photos